 top of page

-Audio streaming should be available approximately 5 minutes before the service begins.
+Audio streaming will be available about 5 minutes before the service starts.

 Tidy